International Tenants’ Day

 The International Union of Tenants calls for:

-Read more in out full International Tenants Day 5th October 2020 concept note.
+Read more in International Tenants Day 5th October 2020 concept note.
 Read IUTs press release here.

 Tentants Day Manifesto, HTO, North Macedonia: